 - Add a Hustler® approved fuel stabilizer to the fuel system.
 Refer to the instructions shown on the fuel stabilizer bottle for proper usage.
+Hustler® Fuel Stabilizer with Cleaner is recommended.
 For detailed information consult with your Dealer. - 2.
 Fill the fuel tank(s) with fresh fuel.